cerebral/overmind/packages/overmind-website/guides/intermediate/04_goingfunctional.md

 ## Calling operators

-You typically compose the different operators together with **pipe** and **parallel** in the *actions*, but any operator can actually be exposed as an action.
+You typically compose the different operators together with **pipe** and **parallel** in the *actions* file, but any operator can actually be exposed as an action.
 With the search example:

 ```marksy
 h(Example, { name: "guide/goingfunctional/clean" })